MichShep/ADO_Simulator/README.md

 2. **Number of points** (any positive integer) – Higher values may slow performance.
 3. **Edge density scale** $[0,1]$ – A value of $1$ creates a complete graph.

+This was compiled on a Mac, so you may need to recompile it by simply running $make$ in the _TZ_ADO_ file in the command line.

 ### Controls

 - By default, a **node is selected** at the start.